Sonia Fowler: Departure (2007)

 In April 2006, it was announced that Cassidy would take a break from EastEnders, saying "it's time to try new things.
 But it doesn't mean Sonia won't be back".
 A BBC spokesperson added, "Natalie is a valued member of the EastEnders cast and we wish her all the very best during her break from the show".
-Sonia departed on screen in February 2007, along with her former husband Martin, as his actor, James Alexandrou, also left the serial.
+Sonia departed on screen in February 2007, along with her former husband, Martin Fowler, as his actor, James Alexandrou, also left the serial.
 Their departing storyline was the culmination of the death of Pauline Fowler, following actress Wendy Richard's high-profile resignation from the serial in 2006.
 In the storyline, Pauline dies in suspicious circumstances and Sonia is blamed for killing her, although Sonia is eventually vindicated when Pauline's husband Joe Macer (Ray Brooks) admits to manslaughter.
 Sonia and Martin and their daughter Rebecca leave Walford as a united family for the United States.
 In 2010, Cassidy said one of the reasons she decided to leave the show was because of Sonia's affair with Naomi Julien (Petra Letang), saying it was wrong for the character.

 Despite Cassidy's departure being specified as a "break", Cassidy commented in 2008, "I feel that door's closed now and I need to go and do other stuff [...]
 Maybe in nine years I might go back."
 More recently, in 2009, press reports suggested that the actress was keen to reprise the role.
 Patsy Palmer, who returned to EastEnders as Sonia's sister Bianca, publicly called for the actress's return: "I would love her to come back.
 I mean, she is family!
 I've told bosses that it's a good time, when you think about it, as the Jacksons are back now as well."